BambooSoftwareLLC/organization/job-descriptions/software-consultant.md

 - Building DevOps pipelines that are a joy to use as the developer
 - Working in small chunks over short timelines (1-3 days)

-In addition,a successful **Software Consultant** at Bamboo will be able to:
+In addition, a successful **Software Consultant** at Bamboo will be able to:
 - Understand and be aware of the business perspectives of our clients
 - Work independently most of the time
 - Collaborate and share best practices (sharing means _offering_ and _using_)